MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 \subsubsection{Save Results to File}

-The final step in the analysis pipeline involves storing the prediction results, generated summary, search queries, and metadata in a file.
+The final step in the analysis pipeline involves storing the prediction results, the generated summary, the search queries, and metadata in a single file.
 The metadata includes information about the models and prompts utilized during the analysis.